Hello! My name is Andy and I have absolutely no idea what I’m doing, just like everybody else.

 I spent two action-packed and unemployed months in London, absorbing the capital in all of its mid-pandemic glory.
 In the end though, I needed funds and had to settle again.
 So, I took a job in Welwyn Garden City, Hertfordshire that my friend from Tanzania hooked me up with – and plotted what to do next, which in the end was completing my debut self-published novella ‘The Toucan Man’ (which if you’re interested, you can purchase here).
 Finally completing a big-scale project was one of the proudest moments of my life, with both the praise and the constructive criticism giving me a confidence in my writing that I’ve not felt in years.

-After trying and failing to move to Thailand, I managed to snag myself a dream job as a Copywriter in the contested territory of Gibraltar which I now am fortunate enough to call home.
+After trying and failing to move to Thailand, I managed to snag myself a dream job as a Copywriter in the contested territory of Gibraltar, which I now am fortunate enough to call home.
 From here I’ve been able to explore Andalusia like it’s my back garden and even got to spend a week volunteering in the Rif Mountains of Morocco.
-It’s this little slice of Iberia where I’m currently sat as your read this about section.
+It’s this little slice of Iberia where I released my sophomore novel – ‘Sputnik’.

 I’m a strong believer in throwing it all to the wind if you’re not enjoying yourself.
 Not only does it create great memories and stories to tell, you truly end up living your life for your own happiness.
 My advice?
 Why not give it a go, you’ll only regret it if you don’t.